MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/holographic-remoting-custom-data-channels-openxr.md

 ---
 title: Custom Data Channels with Holographic Remoting and the OpenXR API
-description: Custom data channels can be used to send user data over the already established Holographic Remoting connection.
+description: This page explains how custom data channels can be used with the OpenXR API to send user data over the already established Holographic Remoting connection.
-author: vimusch
+author: vimusc
 ms.author: vimusch
 ms.date: 09/07/2021
 ms.topic: article